'No Regrets': House Speaker Paul Ryan Will Not Seek Re-Election

 Hoping to push forward on conservative legislation, Ryan worked with the president more than against, but he was still — on a near-daily basis — quizzed by reporters on the latest Trump tweet or sound-off.

-President Trump tweeted out praise for Ryan, calling him a "truly good man."
+Trump tweeted out praise for Ryan on Wednesday, calling him a "truly good man."
 He also touts his "legacy of achievement that nobody can question."

+Ryan has said he fully expects that this will be his last job in elected politics and the source familiar with the speaker's decision would not discuss Ryan's plans or next steps.
+"He has always believed this [being speaker] is not a long-term thing," said the source.

-Ryan has also long been thought to have ambitions for higher office.
-Getting out of the spotlight now, especially in the Trump era, could help those ambitions.
-Ryan, the vice-presidential candidate with Mitt Romney in 2012, is, after all, only 48.
+But getting out of the spotlight now, especially in the Trump era, could help Ryan should he change his mind about running for office again down the road.
+Ryan, the vice presidential candidate with Mitt Romney in 2012, is, after all, only 48.

 Being a congressional leader is usually not helpful to a politician's public image.
 They often become lightning rods for political partisanship.
-Getting out now, one theory goes, Ryan could lay low and potentially run for president at a later date.
+By getting out now, one theory goes, Ryan could lay low and potentially run for president at a later date.

 Ryan's exit also adds another potential target for Democrats looking to take over the House this year.
 The filing deadline to get on the primary ballot in Wisconsin is June 1.
 The primary is Aug.
 14.